As an Amazon Associate I earn from qualifying purchases.

 While there are exceptions, many of the construction sites I’ve been around have generated an appalling amount of waste.

-From scrap to craft projects to full-on renovations you could probably find most of what you need from a construction site dumpster.
+From scrap metal to craft projects to full-on renovations you could probably find most of what you need from a construction site dumpster.
 I have a friend who set out on a mission to build a tiny home with only items that he salvaged or found.
 He ultimately failed but it wasn’t because construction site dumpsters aren’t awesome!

 Many construction dumpsters are placed on the side of the road so they’re fair game but be careful not to be heading onto private property to take a peek inside.